PECE-project/drupal-pece/README-new.md

 ...

 8- Run command `make up`
+Make sure the port 80 is free (generally the apache2 service using it)

 9- When the command above finished, verify and wait if the composer is executing:
 `make logs composer`